-The American Council on Exercise recommends working out at an intensity that is 50 to 80 percent of your maximum heart rate.
+The American Heart Association recommends working out at an intensity that is 50 to 85 percent of your maximum heart rate.
 This is known as your target heart rate zone.
 When you first start a cardio program, you'll want to stay at the lower end of the zone.
 As you gain fitness, slowly increase the intensity to the higher end of the zone.

 Mixing in High Intensities

 As long as you don't have any cardiovascular problems and you have your doctor's approval, you can use short bursts of high-intensity activities to improve your health and lose weight.

 High-intensity interval training (HIIT) requires you to work at a moderate pace for two to three minutes and then work at a pace that pushes you above 80 percent of your maximum heart rate for one minute; for example, jogging for two minutes, then sprinting for one minute.
 This cycle is then repeated during the workout.